ayushsubedi/bi/02_week/content.md

 ## Major components
 ### Organizational Data
 Structured and unstructured data (can be internal or external)
+- Structured data is organized and stored in the form of values that are grouped into rows and columns of a table.
+- Semistructured data is often stored in a series of key-value pairs that are grouped into elements within a file.
+- Unstructured data is not structured in a consistent way.
+Some data may have structure similar to semi-structured data but others may only contain metadata.

+- only about 10% is structured
+- 10% semi-structured
+- 80% everything else

 ### Model
 Mathematical and statistical models that along with the database, enable the DSS to analyze information.